 It is considered a conditionally edible mushroom, but due to the similarity to poisonous species and poor taste UM recommends staying away from this fungus.

 5 to 12 cm in diameter, varying shades of gray-brown, gradually darkening in the center as the fruiting body matures.
 The cap is initially oval, then convex, and eventually flattened, but retains a flat hump, is heavily lined around the brim, and usually has a narrow dark band at the beginning of the stripes.

-The gills of Amanita battarrae are creamy white, crowded, free, or occasionally weakly adnexed.
-As with other grisettes, there are often a few short gills, of variable length and irregularly distributed.
+The gills are milky, crowded, free or occasionally weakly attached.
+Like other grisettes, there are usually some short gills of variable length and irregular spacing.

 Globose, smooth, 11-13µm; inamyloid.

 Mycorhizal with hardwood trees, particularly oaks but also Ash and Hazel, occasionally also in coniferous woodland.

 Has a gray-brown cap with no distinct area and its stem is smooth and featureless.